yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_virtualize_web.md

 : Select whether the scopes configured in the next setting must match `Any` or `All` of the scopes registered for client applications.

 Scopes
 : Enter the scopes configured for this API, which are used for client application authorization.
 These scopes define a set of authorizations (for example, all read methods) that can be assigned to specific client applications.
 You can enter a single scope (for example, `app.all`, `app.read`, or `app.write`) or a comma-separated list of scopes.
-For more details, see [Configure API method-level authorization for client applications](api_mgmt_method_authz.htm#Configur2).

 Remove credentials on success
 : Select whether to remove the user credentials from the message after successful authentication.
 This is selected by default.
 If you disable this option, an inbound request authorization header is forwarded to the back-end.
 To use another authentication and authorization mechanism to secure the connection to the back-end, you must remove the inbound authorization header using a custom routing policy.